Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Introduction

 \end{itemize}

-The structure of the paper is detailed as follows: Section II describes the proposed emulator, detailing the components of the architecture and the different configuration parameters.
-Section III focuses on the verification of the platform by testing the performance of various QLDPC codes with check-node degrees of six and eight, from which some interesting conclusions are drawn.
-Section IV presents the first diversity approach aimed at improving the accuracy of BP decoders with a moderate overhead in hardware resources.
-This approach leverages the quantization noise introduced by finite precision architectures to achieve low-latency solutions.
-Section V introduces a second diversity proposal based on different BP implementations, which can lead to reduced hardware requirements and shorter execution times by minimizing the number of post-processing executions.
-Finally, Section VI concludes the paper and suggests future research lines.
+The structure of the paper is detailed as follows: Section II describes the proposed emulator, detailing the components of the architecture and the different configuration parameters; and introduces the verification of the platform by testing the performance of several QLDPC codes with check-node degrees of six and eight, from which some interesting conclusions are drawn.
+Section III presents the first diversity approach that improves the accuracy of BP decoders with moderate overhead in hardware resources.
+This approach leverages the quantization noise introduced by finite-precision architectures to achieve low-latency solutions.
+Section IV introduces a second diversity proposal based on different BP implementations, which can lead to reduced hardware requirements and shorter execution times by minimizing the number of post-processing executions.
+Finally, Section V concludes the paper and suggests future research lines.